ULHPC/documents/newsletters/2015/issue-01/src/_gpfs.md

-# Gaia storage system reorganization - GPFS
+# Gaia storage system reorganization - GPFS & Isilon

-The main storage system of the Gaia cluster is under reorganization, with a planned change of the underlying filesystem from the current NFS to GPFS.
+The main storage system of the Gaia cluster is under reorganization, with a planned change of the underlying filesystem of the home directories from the current NFS to GPFS.

 The main NFS server __Galactus__ has been under high load since 2014, with the doubling of the number of computing nodes accessing it.
 As the limitations of this technology became more pronounced, a distributed setup with IBM's [GPFS](http://www-03.ibm.com/software/products/en/software) was chosen to replace it.